Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

 In reality, a tank larger than 100 gallons is best.

-Your adult beardy needs plenty of space to move around.
+Your adult bearded dragon needs plenty of space to move around.

 If you spend a lot of money on a small tank now, there is no doubt you will end up spending more money later on when you realize your beardie has outgrown their space.